These are demanding times.

-These are demanding times.
-For a new product design to be considered successful today, its planning must also scrutinize the manufacturing process that will be used to build it.
-Modern designers look to specific design for manufacturing (DFM) guidelines to reduce costs while also simplifying how a product is produced, reducing design rework, and maintaining overall quality.
-You may also see the term design for manufacturing assembly (DFMA), too, which is the same principle.
+For a new product design to be considered successful today, the manufacturing process used to build it must be scrutinized as much as the product itself.
+Modern designers look to design for manufacturing (DFM) to reduce costs, simplify how a product is produced, reduce design rework, and maintain overall quality.

 Different casting methods include:

-- Aluminum Die Casting
+- Aluminum die casting

-- Sand Casting
+- Sand casting

-- Investment Casting (modern version of lost wax casting)
+- Investment casting (modern version of lost wax casting)

-- Permanent Mold
+- Permanent mold

-- Lost Foam Casting (Aluminum & Iron alloys)
+- Lost foam casting (aluminum & iron alloys)

 Although each method provides its own unique fabrication benefits, implementing DFM principles helps streamline any casting metal method.

-Reason 1 — Calculating Upfront Costs
+Reason #3 — Accurate Calculation of Upfront Costs

 Reducing upfront costs also includes minimizing the total number of product parts.
 This immediately reduces the material amount needed and assembly required.
-Fewer parts also means fewer resources needed for production, labor, engineering, and shipping.
+Fewer parts also mean fewer resources needed for production, labor, engineering, and shipping.

-Reason 2 — Scaling Up
+Reason #4 — Scale Up With Confidence

 Also consider high-volume production assembly issues.
 Handling castings involves specific positioning and orienting, and even assembly direction makes a difference.
 DFM thinking takes into account these labor assembly issues early to make high-volume execution easier.

-Reason 3 — Considering Part Cost
+Reason #5 — Part Cost is a Consideration

 DFM helps engineers make sure parts don’t require expensive secondary operations, which can make up as much as 80% of a component cost.
-That’s why many of a part’s tooling and casting needs and costs are explored during the casting design stage.
+That’s why many of a CNC part’s tooling and casting needs and costs are explored during the casting design stage.
 This prevents rework at the caster and reduces time, both in manufacturing and time to market.

-As the number of parts increases, total cost to fabricate and assemble rises.
+As the number of parts increases, the total cost to fabricate and assemble rises.
 Plus, adding design documents and manufacturing processes drives costs higher.
 However, when the number of components is reduced, inventory costs related to purchasing and stocking drop.